 Even though the room was only faintly lit by the hallway light, Roy could see that the chair was empty.
 Laura was not there.
-Roy slipped the light switch, but the room remained mostly dark.
+Roy flipped the light switch, but the room remained mostly dark.
 Off and on and off again.
 Nothing.
 He added checking the breaker box and then changing the light bulb to his mental “to do” list, which never seemed to end.

 “Maybe she could not be bothered with the bulb, so she decide to write in the bathroom?”

 Sometimes, Roy would find Laura sitting in the tub, on a pile of blankets, surrounded by pillows, writing.
 “Bathrooms tune out all the noise,” she would say as if writing in a bathtub was something everyone did.

 Roy was about to leave the room when he noticed something unusual on the desk.
 Whenever Laura was done writing, she would put all of the supplies away, leaving the desk empty.
 This time, there was something left behind.
 As Roy approached, he realize it was what appeared to be a gift bag.